-Harpz Kaur encouraged Pleckgate High School students to follow their dreams at their awards evening for their class of 2017.
+Harpz Kaur encouraged Pleckgate High School pupils to follow their dreams at their awards evening for their class of 2017.

 “I did a media studies degree and a post-graduate degree but I ended up working as a freelance journalist and voluntarily on radio as I really didn’t hit the ground running, I struggled to get a regular job,” said Harpz, 28, from Yorkshire.